lhe17/nebula/README.md

 (<https://r-forge.r-project.org/R/?group_id=2407>) although it is not recommended to use an older version.

-Please contact <liang.he@health.sdu.dk> for more information.
+Please contact <lianghe@health.sdu.dk> for more information.

 ## Functions